hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 first (and, in this case, only) task to the attached terminal.
 This effectively results in an interactive bash session on the requested compute node.

-Allocating and using resources on multiple nodes
+Allocating and using resources for interactive use with multiple tasks
-""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 **The following method is potentially dangerous.
 Care must be taken since the commands below permit side effects in the bash environment.**

-Using multiple nodes in an interactive job is a two-step process.
+Using multiple tasks, possibly spread over over multiple nodes, in an interactive job is a two-step process.
-First a Slurm *job* is created using ``salloc``.
-This command takes most of the same parameters as ``sbatch``.
+First a Slurm *job* is created using ``salloc`` which takes most of the same parameters as ``sbatch``.
+For example:

 .. code:: bash

-   salloc --nodes=2 --cpus-per-task=20 --time=10:00 --mem=4G bash
+   salloc --tasks=2 --cpus-per-task=20 --time=10:00 --mem=4G bash

 or briefly

 .. code:: bash

-   salloc -N2 -c20 -t10 --mem=4G bash
+   salloc -n2 -c20 -t10 --mem=4G bash

-will make an allocation for 2 nodes with 20 cores each.
-It will then start ``bash``.
-However, ``bash`` will not run on one of the nodes allocated to the job, but on the node where you executed the ``salloc`` command (which would typically be a login node).
+will make an allocation for 2 tasks with 20 cores each, running on two nodes on a cluster with 20 cores per node.
+It will then start
+``bash``.
+However, ``bash`` will not run on one of the nodes allocated to the job, but on the node where you executed the ``salloc`` command (which would typically be a login node)!

 In that shell you can then create *job steps* using ``srun`` in the same way as you would do in a batch script using ``srun``.
 E.g.,